-The NHS will not offer any vaccinations to the public until independent experts have signed off that it is safe, and beneficial to do so.
+The NHS does not offer any vaccinations to the public until independent experts have signed off that it is safe, and beneficial to do so.

 There are three different Covid-19 vaccines currently available in the UK under the NHS - the Pfizer/BioNTech, the Moderna, and Oxford/AstraZeneca COVID-19 vaccines.

 The MHRA, the official UK regulator, has approved these as safe and offering a high level of protection, and we have full confidence in their expert judgement and processes.

 As with any medicine, vaccines are highly regulated products.
 There are checks at every stage in the development and manufacturing process, and continued monitoring once they are authorised and being used in the wider population too.